 This up-right stance gives similar problems to the meercats but the way otters stand gives plenty of attachment to the base.

-Like many big herbivores horses have surprises in their skeletons that are key to their shape.
-A rig of spurs along the spine limits over-flexing but also keeps predator teeth away from the precious spinal column.
+Like many big herbivores, horses have surprises in their skeletons that are key to their shape.
+A ridge of spurs along the spine limits over-flexing but also keeps predator teeth away from the precious spinal column.
 It defines their characteristic silhouette.
 The skull seems bizarre but get that blocked in well and the head will look great, even in a small scale.

-These guys go well above and beyond not to look like animals all!
+These guys go well out of their way not to look like animals all!
 They have extraordinary skeletons, well worth studying.
-But it has to be said that apart from proportions the hard shell-like outer skin means you see no clues of it showing on the armadillo’s surface.
+But it has to be said that apart from getting proportions right, the hard shell-like outer skin means you see no clues of the bones showing on the armadillo’s surface.
 Their shell is a very subtle, beautiful shape with exquisite patterns.

-Your central, weight-bearing support does not need to be flat/straight: Both of these abstracts were built outwards from a stiffened curvy up-right central shape of various thickness set on a metal rod.
+Your central, weight-bearing support does not need to be flat/straight: Both of these abstracts below were built outwards from a stiffened, curvy, up-right central shape of various thickness set on a metal rod.
 You can see parts of the original central support where it became part of the final form, much like the sculpture of the Giraffe above.

 Genuine joins are formed when the chains of platelet-shaped particles from each section inter-lock.
 Picture a magnified image of hair.

 Score marks do not give the surface ‘tooth’; they allow water into the clay-body.
 On vertical surfaces they hold the water in place to give it time to sink in and swell the clay so that the platelets are able to link with other platelets.